Short Story: The Tree

 Pauline J. Grabia participates in the Amazon Services LLC Associates Program, an affiliate advertising program, and earns from qualifying purchases from links in this post.

-Please subscribe to my email newsletter for updates on my website and blog and exclusive access to the Prologue of my novel, Filling the Cracks, posted a chapter at a time each Wednesday on my blog.
+Please subscribe to my email newsletter for updates on my website and blog.
 You can do so in the form found in the footer of this page.
 Thank you!

 Here’s another short story I wrote.
 Please enjoy it and let me know what you think.
 Your comments are like sweet perfume!
 And don’t forget to subscribe to my newsletter!